mariadb-edwardstoever/mariadb_review/README.md

 ## What information will mariadb_review.sql script provide to MariaDB Support team?
 In a quick run, this script will provide the following to MariaDB support:
 - General information about the server
-- Topology information such as whether a server is a primary, a replica or a member of a Galera cluster.
+- Topology information such as whether a server is a primary, a replica or a member of a Galera cluster
 - A full list of global variables
 - Information about user created objects
 - Basic performance data that can be used as a baseline
 - A list of empty tables with large datafiles
 - A list of indexes with low cardinality
 - A list of tables and counts of primary key, unique, and non-unique indexes
-- Statistics for tuning Galera
+- Statistics for tuning Galera cluster

-In long-term run, this script can collect WARNINGS such as:
+This script will provide WARNINGS when they occur while collecting performance data, such as:
 - Long-running transactions that do not commit
 - Blocking transactions and waiting transactions
 - Deadlocks
 - Transactions that cause seconds-behind-master in a replica
+- Transactions that cause flow-control in Galera cluster
 - High redo occupancy